Zamioculcas is a superb indoor plant native to tropical Africa.

 Learn more about zamioculcas

-It originated in southern Africa in the Zanzibar region, which is why one of its common names is also “Zanzibar gem” – another Z thrown in for fun!
+It originated in southern Africa in the Zanzibar region.
+This explains why one of its common names is also “Zanzibar gem” – another couple ‘Z’s thrown in for fun!

 Is Zamioculcas poisonous?

 Zamioculcas contains sharp microscopic calcium oxalate crystals.
 These crystals are irritating compounds present in sap, leaves and roots.
 Calcium oxalate may cause rashes when handled intensively.
 Although this may be uncomfortable, there’s no need to panic if your child or pet have ingested small amounts of the ZZ plant.
 It isn’t toxic, poisonous or life-endangering in small quantities.

 Smart tip about Zamioculcas

-Zamioculcas is often associated to the “succulent” family type: when found in nature in the wild, its stems and leaves store water in times of flood and can sometimes go for months without watering after that.
+Zamioculcas is often associated to the “succulent” family type.
+When found in nature in the wild, its stems and leaves store water in times of flood.
+It can go for months without watering after that.

 This makes Zamioculcas an extremely easy houseplant to care for!